Easy answer: yes it is!

 What is KalariLab

-We (as parents) wanted to put Rich learning Karate but then Covid happen.
-I searched online for any online classes (as I often in the past had done, easier at the comfort at home) and that’s when I found the KalariLab.
+We (as parents) wanted to put Rich learning Karate, but then Covid happen.
+I searched online for any online classes (as I often in the past had done, easier at the comfort of home) and that’s when I found the KalariLab.

 KalariLab is an Interactive online school for the martial and healing art of Kalarippayattu.

 KalariLab is also home for Dr Caoru Osani (MD,BAMS,PGDYN) that is a fully qualified Ayurvedic Doctor who trained in Rajasthan, India.
-She is also a student of Kalarippayattu since 2003.
+She has also been a student of Kalarippayattu since 2003.
 As a member of KalariLAB she offers Ayurvedic consultation and prescription of medicines and diet/lifestyle indications to all students partaking in the immersion courses.
-She also offers consultation to clients outside of these courses, on request.
+She also offers consultation to clients outside these courses, on request.

 How to do Kalari at home

-We chose to do the free lesson and then we bought the Silver Pass.
-You will then be redirected to a member page where you have access to all the lessons, course description, tutorials, Help, and even some lessons on Fasciology which have helped my migraines to stay away.
+We chose to do the free lesson, and then we bought the Silver Pass.
+You will then be redirected to a member page where you have access to all the lessons, course descriptions, tutorials, Help, and even some lessons on Fasciology which have helped my migraines to stay away.